Dumbazzz/Kotsh/README.md

 ﻿<p align="center"><img src="https://x0.at/H6v.png" width=128></p>

 # Kotsh
 Kotsh is a C# library that can be used to make your own checker !
+Consider Kotsh as an hybrid between [OpenBullet](https://github.com/openbullet/openbullet) and doing a checker from scratch, this library is definitely a time saver.

 ### Features
 - Easy to code.
 A basic checker will takes you approximately 1 hour to code.